MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-integration.md

 ### CLU connectors

-A *connector* is a wrapper around an API that allows the Azure Cognitive Service services to talk to Power Virtual Agents.
+A *connector* is a wrapper around an API that allows the Azure Cognitive Service to talk to Power Virtual Agents.
 It provides a way for users to connect their accounts and apply a set of prebuilt actions and triggers to build their apps and workflows.
 For more information, see [Azure Cognitive Service for Language - Connectors](/connectors/cognitiveservicestextanalytics).

 Power Platform connectors allow Microsoft services to talk to the CLU API.
 For more information, see [Power Platform and Azure Logic Apps connectors documentation - Connectors](/connectors).
-Although you can import any connector types, PVA doesn’t currently validate connectors.
+Although you can import any connector types, Power Virtual Agents doesn’t currently validate connectors.

 ### Connections in Power Virtual Agents

 A [connection](/power-automate/add-manage-connections) is a stored [authentication credential](/connectors/custom-connectors/connection-parameters#authentication-types) for a connector, for example OAuth credentials for the SharePoint connector.
 A connection reference is a solution component that contains a reference to a connection about a specific connector.

-PVA connections are environment specific.
+Power Virtual Agents connections are environment specific.
 When you import a bot, you need to set up a connection for it.
 We offer a standard way of achieving this capability in Power Platform by way of a Connection reference.
 For more information, see [Connection references in solutions - Power Apps](/power-apps/maker/data-platform/create-connection-reference).

 ### External recognizers